Azure/azure-powershell/src/Aks/Aks/help/New-AzAks.md

 ```

 ### -NodeVmSize
 The size of the Virtual Machine.
+Default value is Standard_D2_v2.

 ```yaml
 Type: System.String